robmarshall/gatsby-source-gravityforms/README.md

 It is recommended to create one API key for use with this Source Plugin, set to Read access only.
 Then if Write access is required to submit the forms, create a separate one.

+### Basic Auth

+Your backend API may be set up with Basic Auth in place.
+If so, add your username and password to the "auth" section in the gatsby-config.js.
+Shown above in Installation.

 ## How To Query

 A very simple data set can be extracted from GraphQL using the following query: